swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: conclude
       planet: capsule
       body: |
-        Delete cloud resources, remove the GitHub repository and access tokens, and wipe the local environment.
-A proper cleanup avoids unexpected costs and is the final stage of a successful mission.
+        Wrap up by deleting the cloud provider resources, GitHub repository, Personal Access Token, and local project directories.
+Cleaning up is part of shipping
+        responsibly: it prevents surprise bills, removes exposed credentials, and leaves you with a reusable workflow instead of lingering infrastructure.
       actions:
         - type: primary
           text: Clean up